kjellhar/pres/ntnu-24/md/04-law-enforcement-context.md

-## Do the police really hack hardware?
+# Do the police really hack hardware?

 --
 ## Yes!

 --
-> In fact it is done much more than most people think, and in more countries. <!-- .element: style="text-align: left;"> -->
+### In fact it is done much more than most people think, and in more countries.

 --
 ## Why?